kennethgring/40kBattleSim/README.md

-# Damage Calculator (with Spring)
+# Simulation of 40kBattleSim

-A port of Patrick's Vaadin damage calculator app.
+The general design of 40kBattleSim's frontend.

 ## Running